Little Caesar (film): Production

+Writing

-According to Burnett a script was written by Rowland Lee but Mervyn Le Roy "threw it out".
-The script was rewritten by Francis Faragoh.
+According to Burnett, an initial script was written by Rowland V. Lee but LeRoy "threw it out".
+The script was rewritten by Francis E. Faragoh.
 Burnett said "It was not a good script, although he did get the important thing in, which is the character of Rico.
 Otherwise, the script is taken straight out of the book, except for the ending, in which Rico dies in a flophouse."

+Casting

+Clark Gable was sought out for a role in the film, albeit with conflicting perspectives in memoirs; Jack L. Warner said that LeRoy wanted Gable for the lead role, while LeRoy stated that he wanted Gable for the second lead role, but at any rate Warner turned Gable down.

+Robinson had already played a gangster in plays such as The Racket and The Widow from Chicago (1930), a First National Pictures production.
+Hal B. Wallis originally offered him the supporting part of Otero, but he declined, saying "If you're going to have me in Little Caesar as Otero, you will completely imbalance the picture.
+The only part I will consider playing is Little Caesar."

 Burnett was disappointed with the film because "they conventionalized it" but felt it was saved by Robinson's performance.

-Release

-A DVD version was released in 2005.